 These Canon lenses were made to use on their full-frame cameras.
 However, they are also compatible with APS-C.

 You can also use them on an EF-M mirrorless with this adapter.

 The lenses are only compatible with APS-C sensors.
 If you want to use it on a Canon mirrorless camera that uses the EF-M mount, you will need this adapter.

 These lenses were made for Canon mirrorless cameras.

 These lenses have a motor designed to be silent when focusing.
 This makes them great when recording because you won’t hear the autofocus in the middle of a video (it helps when using the built-in microphone too).

-These lenses are one of the main reasons why people say Canon is better for video.
+They are especially silent for video and one of the reasons people say Canon is better for video.